isomerpages/tp-virtualcampus/_explore/be-entertained/national-day-celebration-2021.md

 		  <tr>
          <td>By 5 Aug</td>
 					<td><a href="#vote">Vote for your Favourite National Day Songs</a></td>
-         <td>Check out the 4 National Day songs currently currently at the top of charts!
+         <td>Check out the 4 National Day songs currently at the top of charts!
 Vote Now for your favourite National Day song.
 Top songs will be performed during the TP National Day Concert..</td>
       </tr>
 			 <tr>
          <td></td>